Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 The Fingerprint agent, once installed on your website, performs several key actions:

-- **Downloads the Latest Device Intelligence Algorithm**: This ensures the most up-to-date method is used for identifying devices.
+- **Downloads the Latest Device Intelligence Script**: This ensures the most up-to-date method is used for identifying devices.
 - **Collects and Sends Browser Attributes**: The agent sends collected data to the Fingerprint server and receives a unique visitor ID in return, facilitating accurate visitor identification.
 - **Makes Additional Requests**: These requests further enhance the accuracy of visitor identification.